 In 2021, many pay scale disclosure laws morphed, with laws in Connecticut, Nevada, Rhode Island, and Colorado requiring proactive disclosure of pay scale information.
 These laws were far different from the earlier laws in places like California, Maryland, Cincinnati and Toledo, Ohio, and Washington State that only required reactive disclosure.
 And 2022 kicked off with New York City’s new pay scale disclosure law requiring employers to disclose pay ranges for all job postings.

 Many organizations aren’t yet prepared to meet these kinds of requirements — but rest assured, they’re coming to a city, state, or country near you.
-So, what do you need to know about this new NYC pay scale disclosure law?
+So, what do you need to know about this new pay scale disclosure law in New York City?
 Below, we answer the most common questions our team has been receiving about this law.

 This post has been updated to incorporate the NYC Commission on Human Rights’ FAQs.

-Who and what the NYC pay scale disclosure law applies to
+Who and what the New York City pay disclosure law applies to

 Does “New York City” include all five boroughs?